Antonomasia3/lmao/Compiling.md

 * Microsoft C/C++ Optimizing Compiler - this can be obtained by installing either of these packages:

   * Visual Studio - this is a fully featured IDE; you'll need to check "C/C++ application development role" when installing.
-If you do not require the full suite, use the package bellow.
+If you do not require the full suite, use the package below.
   * Build Tools for Visual Studio - this just installs the compiler, which you'll be able to use from the command line, or from other applications like CMake

   Download either of those [here](http://go.microsoft.com/fwlink/p/?LinkId=840931).
 The guide assumes you have installed either Visual Studio 2019 or 2022, either Build Tools for Visual Studio 2019 or 2022.

 * A recent version of the [Windows SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk/) - for development, version 10.0.19041.0 is used, available [here](https://go.microsoft.com/fwlink/p/?linkid=2120843) (this may also be offered as an option when installing Visual Studio).
-The automated infrastructure usually uses the latest SDk available, currently 10.0.22000, available [here](https://developer.microsoft.com/en-us/windows/downloads/windows-sdk/)
+The automated infrastructure usually uses the latest SDK available, currently 10.0.22000, available [here](https://developer.microsoft.com/en-us/windows/downloads/windows-sdk/)

 * [CMake](https://cmake.org/) - for easier usage, make sure to have it added to PATH during installation